-With dozens of potential KPIs to track, understanding blog performance isn’t always clear cut.
+With dozens of potential content success metrics, understanding organic blog performance isn’t always clear-cut.

 Over-reporting wastes time and leaves you with more questions than answers.
-But only reviewing high-level metrics like traffic can eclipse critical insights and areas for improvement.
+But only reviewing high-level KPIs like traffic can eclipse critical insights and areas for improvement.

 So where do you start?